akveo/nebular/docs/articles/auth-intro.md

 You can use the built-in components or create your custom ones.

-Auth providers:
+Auth Strategies:
-  - `NbDummyAuthProvider` - simple provider for testing purposes, could be used to simulate backend responses while API is in the development;
+  - `NbDummyAuthStrategy` - simple strategy for testing purposes, could be used to simulate backend responses while API is in the development;
-  - `NbEmailPassAuthProvider` - the most common email/password authentication strategy.
+  - `NbDefaultAuthStrategy` - the most common email/password authentication strategy.

 Other helper services:
-  - `NbAuthService` - facade service to communicate with a configured provider;
+  - `NbAuthService` - facade service to communicate with a configured strategy;
   - `NbTokenService` - service that allows you to manage authentication token - get, set, clear and also listen to token changes over time;
   - `NbTokenLocalStorage` - storage service for storing tokens in a browser local storage;
   - `NbAuthJWTToken` and `NbAuthSimpleToken` - helper classes to work with your token;